MoisesSilvaM/Cassandra-Tuning/README.md

 #Change the experiment budget in the scenario file.

+    - maxExperiments = budget

-#Include the default configuration uncommenting the text configurationsFile = "./configurations.txt" in scenario file.
+#Include the default configuration uncommenting the text in scenario file.

+    - configurationsFile = "./configurations.txt"

 #Select the workloads to adjust, uncommenting the workload in the instances file